vkhazin/couchbase-courseware/content/chapter-04/InstallCbEx.md

 * Secure server with custom username/password: Administrator/WhoNeedsSecurity
 * Continue next to complete creation of cluster
 * Congrads!
 You are now certified Couchbase Server dba.
-* Poke around the Admin Ui and ask questions about what you see: who knows instructor might know the answer!
+* Explore Admin Ui and ask questions about what you see and check <a href="http://developer.couchbase.com/documentation/server/current/admin/ui-intro.html" target="_blank">documentation</a>